This page was updated in August 2020.

 Available from Sainsbury’s (£9)

 Tesco Finest Vintage Cava 2015

-It is made by Segura Viudas, one the best producers in the region.
-Xarel-lo is quite a floral variety and that really comes through with this wine, there's also some tangy orange fruit and smoky yeasty notes.
+It’s made by Segura Viudas, one the best producers in the region.
+Xarel-lo is quite a floral variety, and that really comes through with this wine.
+There’s also some tangy orange fruit and smoky, yeasty notes.